metaseed/metaGo/README.md

 * <kbd>Alt</kbd>+<kbd>a</kbd> to alternate the selection's active(cursor flashing) with the anchor.

 ### lines selection
-vscode's default select current line command(`Ctrl+l`) selects current line and puts the cursor at the next line's start position. we create our own to extend/shrink the selection of the current line:
+vsCode's default select current line command(`Ctrl+l`) selects current line and puts the cursor at the next line's start position. we create our own to extend/shrink the selection of the current line:
 * <kbd>Ctrl</kbd>+<kbd>l</kbd> to select current line if no selection at cursor, or extend/shrink selections by one line below if there is selection before/after the cursor.
 * <kbd>Ctrl</kbd>+<kbd>o</kbd> to extend/shrink selection by one line above if there is selection after/before the cursor.